shivsaxena91/Event-Manager/README.md

-# EventBookingSystem
+# Event-Manager
-	EventbookingSystem is used to book tickets to popular events.
+	Event-Manager is used to book tickets to popular events.
 The user can register and login to search and book tickets.
 The administrator can add/update events.

 **User Sign Up and Sign In**: